wdevore/Ranger-Dart/README.md

 Where to start?
 Easy, just follow these steps:

 1. Download the [Dart SDK](https://www.dartlang.org/) and install it.
 If you are on a Mac then it is as easy as installing the .dmg.
 2. Go to GitHub and download [Ranger-Dart](https://github.com/wdevore/Ranger-Dart).
-Then choose to either *Clone in Desktop* or *Download ZIP*.
+To do that choose to either *Clone in Desktop* or *Download ZIP*.
 If choose the Zip option then uncompress it to a location of your choosing.
 You should now have a folder called "Ranger-Dart".
 3. Launch the [Dart Editor](https://www.dartlang.org/tools/editor/) that came with the SDK.
 4. In the editor navigate to the file menu and choose *Open Existing Folder*.
  * Navigate to the location of either the uncompressed Zip or